pema99/pema99.github.io/_posts/2022-07-28-interestinglangs.md

 parent(bob, lucas).
 ```

-We can read this as "Alice is a parent of John", "Bob is a parent of John", "Jane is parent of Emma", etc. Again, we can make some simple queries:
+We can read this as "Alice is a parent of John", "Bob is a parent of John", "Jane is a parent of Emma", etc. Again, we can make some simple queries:

 ```prolog
 ?- parent(alice, john).